 - We partnered with local organizations to train teachers on literacy and early childhood teaching strategies.
 We also helped school management committees implement education improvement plans.

-- World Vision distributed educational materials written in local languages to reading camps, libraries, and primary schools in order to promote the importance of kids learning in their first language in order to succeed in school.
+- We distributed educational materials written in local languages to reading camps, libraries, and primary schools in order to promote the importance of kids learning in their first language in order to succeed in school.

 Love of God and Neighbors